ysob64/CBAL/README.md

 They are written under the form letter:value , if no value is required, then it is simply letter: .

+Configuration file
+--
+It can be found at /home/[user]/.config/CBAL/cfg.txt

 FAQ
 --